ice4prince/Cmai/README.md

 Cmai is designed for large-scale inference on the binding properties between antigens and antibodies.
 Speed is thus an important factor in its scalability.
 Tested a GPU with BCR-antigen pairs sampled from SabDab,  we found the embedding step to take an average time of *11.84 minutes* for one antigen, whereas the binding step for one pair takes only *32.67 seconds*.

-In practice, the most common scenario is to test the binding between many BCRs against a specific antigen of interest, and in this case, the embedding step needs to be run **only once**, enabling efficient inferencce on massive datasets.
+In practice, the most common scenario is to test the binding between many BCRs against a specific antigen of interest, and in this case, the embedding step needs to be run **only once**, enabling efficient inference on massive datasets.

+In terms of computational resource requirements, GPUs are required for the binding prediction phase (executed with `--runBind`), and are strongly recommended for the antigen embedding phase (`--run_rf`).
+For optimal performance, RoseTTAFold generally requires a GPU with at least 40 GB of memory to prevent out-of-memory errors.
+On the other hand, the MSA generation phase (`--gen_msa`) runs on CPUs.
+If GPU resources are limited, it is advisable to run the MSA generation phase separately on CPUs before proceeding with the other phases.